I tested the top 4 Pylon alternatives for B2B support in 2026

 Feeling a bit lost in the options?
 Totally normal.
 Here are a few practical questions to ask yourself to cut through the noise.

 • Do you want to replace your helpdesk or improve it?
 This is the first and most important question.
-If your team is happy in Zendesk or Freshdesk, a tool like eesel AI that plugs in will be a much faster and less disruptive way to get value than switching systems entirely.
+If your team is already using a reliable leader like Freshdesk, a tool like eesel AI that plugs in can be a much faster way to add AI value without switching systems.

 • What do you really need AI to do?
 Are you just looking for a simple bot to handle FAQs?
 Or do you need an AI that can handle complex tasks like routing tickets, looking up order details in Shopify, and learning from all your scattered company documents?
 Test any AI with your own real-world questions.